Note: The 2018 Tax Cuts and Jobs Act has suspended the itemized deduction for personal casualties and theft losses for tax years 2018 through 2025.

-A qualified distribution that is not repaid before March 1, 2018 (July 1, 2018, for California wildfires), could be taxable for 2017 and subject to the additional 10% tax (or additional 25% tax for certain SIMPLE IRAs) on early distributions.
+If the qualified distribution (or any portion thereof) is not repaid before June 26, 2021, it may be taxable in 2021 and may be subject to the additional 10% tax (or the additional 25% tax for certain SIMPLE IRAs) on early distributions.

 You may be able to designate a qualified distribution for the Alaska (4585-DR-AK) disaster as a qualified 2020 disaster distribution if all of the following apply.

 1. The distribution was made on January 1, 2021.

 2. The distribution (or any portion thereof) is not repaid before June 26, 2021.